 Understanding and overcoming the reasons for IVF failure

 Our Austin fertility specialists realize how devastating a failed IVF cycle is.
 After all of the time, effort and hope invested by hopeful patients, how could IVF not succeed?
-Because pregnancy is very complex, there are multiple reasons why IVF may fail.
+Because pregnancy is very complex, there are multiple reasons for IVF failure.
 Our fertility specialists understand these reasons and have the experience and technology to help overcome them.

 Reasons for IVF failure

-Our Austin fertility specialists know that successful pregnancy requires a healthy egg, normal sperm and a uterus that can support a baby’s growth.
+Our Austin fertility specialists know that successful pregnancy requires a healthy egg, normal sperm and a normal uterus.
 Any issue that interferes with any of these factors can lead to IVF failure.

 - Problems with the egg.
-Research suggests that 25 to 40% of a woman’s eggs are chromosomally abnormal, a number that increases as a woman ages.
+Research suggests that 25 to 40% of a woman’s eggs are chromosomally abnormal.
+This number increases as a woman ages.
 These eggs can lead to abnormal embryos.

 - Problems with the sperm.
-Despite the fact that in fertile men most sperm do not swim normally or have an abnormal shape, there are usually enough normal sperm in an ejaculate to lead to a successful pregnancy.
+Fertile men often have sperm do not swim normally or have an abnormal shape.
+However, there are usually enough normal sperm in an ejaculate to lead to a successful pregnancy.
 Interestingly, unlike eggs, research suggests that abnormal sperm generally cannot fertilize an egg.
 In men with significantly abnormal sperm – due to low concentration, low motility or a low percentage of normally shaped sperm – an IVF cycle will fail in the lab unless an advanced fertilization technique is employed.

 - Problems with the uterine lining.
 An embryo cannot implant in the uterus unless the conditions are right.
 If the uterine lining is not thick enough, or if there is a lesion in the cavity like a polyp, a fibroid, or scar tissue, an IVF cycle will fail.